nickscavuzzo33/GPT-Ocean-Python/localbot-remotenet (1) chris version.md

-# Run Local Predictoor/Trader Bot, Remote Network
+# Run Local Predictoor Bot, Remote Network

 This README describes:
-- Running a *local predictoor or trader* bot (agent)
 - On a *remote network* where other bots are remote
 - It uses containers